-This class focuses on material and skills appropriate for the AP language and Composition test.
-Students will write and deliver grade-appropriate oral presentations.
+This class focuses on material and skills appropriate for the AP Language and Composition test.
+Students will analyze a variety of fiction and nonfiction texts (with a greater emphasis based on nonfiction) as a means to develop their own voices in their own writing.
 AP is a cooperative educational endeavor between secondary schools and post-secondary institutions.
 Administered by the College Board, the AP program provides capable students the opportunity to earn college credit.
-Required Summer Reading: The Things They Carried, Tim O'Brien and one book of fiction and one book of non-fiction of choice from a list provided by the AP 11 instructors.
+Required Summer Reading: The Things They Carried by Tim O'Brien and one book of fiction and one book of nonfiction of choice from a list provided by the AP 11 instructors.

-Advanced Speech and Communication (E10780)
+Speech and Communication (E10780)

-Advanced Speech is a one-semester elective course.
-Emphasis will be placed on advanced public address, critical listening, discussion, debate, oral interpretation, and radio/television.
-Juniors and seniors may be eligible to take this course as dual credit through Purdue University Calumet and earn college credit while satisfying the Indiana state requirements.
+Speech is a one-semester elective course.
+Emphasis will be placed on advanced public address and critical listening.
+Students will present informative, demonstration, persuasive and impromptu speeches.
+This course will examine both interpersonal and intrapersonal communication.
 NOTE: seniors may take this course in lieu of a semester of World Literature.

+Composition (E10900)

+or

-Composition (E10900) or Composition Dual Credit (E1090D)
+Composition Dual Credit (E1090D)

-Dual Credit: ENG 104 Purdue University Calumet
+Dual Credit: ENG 104 Purdue University Northwest

 This course focuses on the writing skills necessary for college-bound students.
 Students master language conventions.
 Composition is taught as a process, and various types of writing and their characteristics are taught.
 Students also study vocabulary.
 Models of effective writing are read and analyzed.
 Students write and deliver grade-appropriate oral presentations.
-Juniors and seniors may be eligible to take this course as dual credit through Purdue University Calumet and earn college credit while satisfying the Indiana state requirements.
-In addition to a writing class, each student must successfully complete World Literature.
+Juniors and seniors may be eligible to take this course as dual credit through Purdue University Northwest and earn college credit while satisfying the Indiana state requirements.
+In addition to a writing class, each student must successfully complete World Literature or Advanced Speech.